-- the number of students enrolled at Gladstone Park Secondary College at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry.
+- the number of students enrolled at Gladstone Park Secondary College at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions, and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry. - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.